hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 > ‘Aryan’?”)
 >

-​There is a view held amongst ​some Indian citizens that nobody who isn't Indian (or a Hindu) has the right to say anything challenging or interpretative about Indian history and culture.
+There is a view held amongst some Indian citizens that nobody who isn't Indian (or a Hindu) has the right to say anything challenging or interpretative about Indian history and culture.
 "If you're not Indian, you have no right to a voice."
 Similarly, can an atheist be allowed to